GTekSD/SUASS/Network Security/External VAPT.md

 Active Recon
-This is where we interact directly with the customer infrastructure.
+This is where we interact directly with the client infrastructure.
 The tools that could be utilized in this activity include, but are not limited to, the following:-

 Knock (https://github.com/guelfoweb/knock)
 Fierce